Back to all guides

 That is why AI automation for service businesses should not begin with “what tools should we buy?”
 It should begin with “what process is hurting speed, revenue, or consistency right now?”
 Once that answer is clear, the tools become easier to choose.

 If you want a broader foundation, what business automation for small business means is a good starting point.
-If your focus is growth, pair this with how to grow a small business with AI tools.
-If you want the service model behind the work, read AI consulting for small business.

 How to choose the first automation project